beardedbrew/shrt.ly/README.md

 **Getting Started**

 * The goal of this project is to fix our app and make it better
-* Please document any issue you fine and how you fixed it
+* Please document any issues you find and how you fixed them

 The app is built using NodeJS, Express, Knockoutjs, HTML5 and CSS.